Zero Waste Jack-O-Lanterns

 Image: Jack-o-lanternZERO WASTE JACK-O-LANTERNS

 Are you one of the more than 5.3 million Australians preparing to celebrate Halloween this year?
-Or, at least, are feeling compelled to get on board because of a relentless 8-year-old?
+Or, at least, are feeling compelled to get on board because of a relentless 10-year-old?

-If so, you might be tempted to have a gruesome, carved, snarling pumpkin face spookily luminated by the light of an internal candle adorning your front porch.
+If so, you might be tempted to have a gruesome, carved, snarling pumpkin face spookily luminated by the light of an internal candle adorning your front verandah.

 All that food waste, most of it going to landfill... and unfortunately, when food decomposes in the airless landfill environment, it creates the greenhouse gas methane, which is 23 times more potent than carbon dioxide.